unironi/unironi.github.io/README.md

 # Hobbies

-- Creating illustrations (both hand-drawn, digital, and occasional Blender)
+- Making art (traditional hand-drawn, digital art, occasional Blender, making songs, occasional painting, dioramas)
-- Lots of walking and connecting with nature or exploring spots/events in the city
+- Lots of walking and connecting with nature (+ foraging) or exploring spots/events in the city
 - Reading
 - Exercising
 - Trying out new things to cook